 Sector-specific funds are another way to take a step beyond core holdings and truly differentiate your portfolio.

-Among the most popular options is the Fidelity MSCI Information Technology Index ETF (FTEC), a popular technology-sector ETF that includes about 300 different tech stocks.
-This goes past some tech-sector offerings that limit themselves to only S&P 500 firms; you also get healthy exposure to mid-cap stocks and even small-sized companies.
+Among the most popular options is the Fidelity MSCI Information Technology Index ETF (FTEC), a popular technology-sector ETF that includes about 290 tech stocks.
+This goes well past the 70 or so stocks held by other tech ETFs that limit themselves to only S&P 500 firms.
+You also get healthy exposure to mid-cap stocks and even small-sized companies.

 Related: 12 Best Investment Opportunities for Accredited Investors